vadzimk/daltiler/README.md

 # daltiler
-`daltiler` is a CLI executable application packaged with pyInstaller to extract product attributes from a pdf catalog of a specific format.
+`daltiler` is a CLI executable application packaged with pyInstaller to extract product attributes from a pdf catalog of a specific format and to produce csv files required by the client.

 It is intended to automate entry of data arriving from its supplier into the ERP system of their client who cannot obtain product and price data in machine readable format.

 Because the catalog is extensive it makes sense to use daltiler each time the catalog is updated.

-daltiler uses tabula-java as an engine for reading the pdf file one page at a time.
-It uses tabula-python as an interface and python to implement to build the application.
+`daltiler` uses tabula-java as an engine for reading the pdf file one page at a time.
+It uses tabula-python as an interface and python as the language for the application.
+It obtains supplimentary metadata of the pdf file with pdfinfo.

 ## Requirements
 - Java 8